Amir-Jalali-923/blog/src/content/posts/ProblemOfOmnipotence.md

 ## Definition III

-We had enough of incoherent gibberish, let's make it actually work this time.
+We had enough of incoherent gibberish, so let's make it actually work this time:

 > The capacity to create, destroy, and rearrange matter and energy in accordance with one's own desires.